randompast/gravityparticles/README.md

 ## Gravity Particle Simulation ##

 [See Demo](http://randompast.github.com/gravityparticles/) Coded as part of the indie galactic space jam in Orlando.
 This is a partly cleaned up version.
+Hit the SPACE key to play!

 ### Surprise ###